 Can I miss part of a club or camp week?
 If you are going to be gone for part of a week, please don’t sign up to work that week.
 While we appreciate your desire to help even for a few days, it is very difficult to schedule club times and transportation if the team is in a state of flux.

 Can I just serve at camp and not teach clubs?
 Camp staff are chosen according to age, maturity, and the amount of summer work they’ve done.
 We want to know that you’re committed, so if you don’t teach clubs, you’re less likely to be selected as camp staff.

 How are summer interns chosen?
 Our interns are college-age students who have ministry experience in CYIA or a similar ministry.
 They have a proven track record of leadership potential, responsibility, and maturity.
 They have proven they can work well as staff members.

-Why can we only use cell phones during certain times at training camp?
-For nine days, we move into a camp setting, away from distractions like TV, internet, and the busy world.
+At training camp: When we move into training camp, we move away from potential distractions like social media, texting, and the busy world.
 It doesn’t mean these things are bad; we simply need plenty of time to focus on growing our relationships with God and one another, and on our preparations for the summer.
 In light of this, the following cell phone rule is practiced at training camp:

 For students under 18—cell phones must be turned in to the office when you check-in.
 At least once each day, usually during evening free time, you may check out and use your phone.
 Phones must be returned by the announced time.

-A landline phone and staff phones are available for emergencies.
+- Staff phones and a landline are available for emergencies.

-Cell phone use may be limited while serving in CEF ministries.
-Ask your local CEF staff member for more info.
+During summer ministries: Cell phone use may be limited while serving in other CEF ministries for similar reasons.
+Ask your CEF staff member for more info.